-Credit hours: Noncredit Course frequency: Each Spring Prerequisites: None
+Credit hours: Noncredit

-This course is designed to enhance the skills that are necessary to succeed in the law school, with increased emphasis on the ability to apply the law and other authority through essay exam writing.
-The course provides further insight and strategies into taking multiple-choice questions and improving student study techniques.
-The course is taught in a small group, lab format.
-This course is required for students who have a cumulative GPA of 2.320 or below or who received a course grade of "D" or below in Legal Foundations I, and is elective for all other first-year students.
+This course is designed to enhance the skills that are necessary to succeed in law school, with increased emphasis on the ability to apply the law and other authority through essay exam writing.
+The course provides further insight and strategies into taking multiple-choice questions and improving study techniques.
+Course instruction includes both small-group and one-on-one meetings.
+This noncredit course is graded on a scale of A, B, C, D and F and is not subject to the Mandatory Grade Distribution listed in Section XIX of the Student Handbook.
+This course is required for first-year students who have a cumulative GPA of 2.320 or below or who received a course grade of "D" or below in Legal Foundations I, and is elective for all other first-year students.